pharmaverse/admiralpeds/README.md

     pediatrics-specific ADaM datasets in R in a modular manner.
 -   All functions are created based upon the ADaM Implementation Guide and aim to facilitate the programming of ADaM dataset standards.
--   Initially the package will focus on child growth/development charts.
+-   Initially the package will focus on Anthropometric indicators (i.e. child growth/development charts).

 ## Expectations

 `{admiralpeds}` is expected to complement `{admiral}` and provide